-Micro-renewables refers to all forms of domestic micro-generation utilising a renewable form of energy.
-These come in a number of forms and are increasingly common as the relevant technology evolves and becomes more widely available, efficient and reliable.
-Where appropriate, the Council supports and encourages energy conservation through the use of microrenewable technologies which are either directly attached to an existing residential property or positioned within its curtilage.
+Micro-renewables refers to all forms of domestic microgeneration utilising a renewable form of energy.
+These come in a number of forms and are increasingly common as the relevant technology evolves.
+Where appropriate, the Council supports and encourages energy conservation through the use of micro-renewable technologies which are either directly attached to an existing residential property or positioned within its curtilage.

-When designing a micro-renewable technology, it is important that it should not have a detrimental impact upon the appearance of the existing residential property and surrounding area.
-In all cases, the scale of micro-renewable technologies should be appropriate to their context and should not detract from the streetscene as a result of inappropriate visual impact.
+When designing a micro-renewable technology, it is important that it should:

+- Not have a detrimental impact upon the appearance of the existing residential property and surrounding area. - Be developed to ensure that the scale of the micro-renewable technology is appropriate to the surrounding context and should not detract from the streetscene as a result of inappropriate visual impact.
 To minimise their visual impact, careful consideration should be given to whether or not the micro-renewable technology could be positioned in a more concealed location, or if a form of boundary treatment could be used to screen its visual impact which should in return then enhance the visual appearance of the existing residential property and surrounding area.
-For example, it may be possible to disguise a modern flue as a traditional chimney which may be more sympathetic to the style of the existing residential property and surrounding area.
-Micro-renewable technologies should be located and designed to ensure that they do not adversely affect the amenity of existing residential properties within the surrounding area.
-In all cases, they should not cause any adverse noise, reflected light, shadow flicker and overbearing impacts.
+For example, it may be possible to disguise a modern flue as a traditional chimney which may be more sympathetic to the style of the existing residential property and surrounding area. - Be positioned and designed to ensure that the micro-renewable technology does not cause any adverse noise, reflected light, shadow flicker and overbearing impacts upon existing residential properties within the surrounding area.